About Us

 Community

-We run a number of cultural and community events as well as providing facilities for groups and classes across a wide variety of interests
+We serve one of the most ethnically and socially mixed neighbourhoods of London.
+We run a number of cultural and community events as well as providing facilities for groups and classes across a wide variety of interests.
+At St. Andrew's we reach out both through Christian services, and through community facilities into that diversity.

 Our community development plan includes the fund raising to provide better and expanded facilities to serve the community and we are one of the three churches which run the local neighbourhood centre providing day care and social contact for 120 local elderly people.